ePassport Reading SDK source code software

 xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx …

 Issuing State or organization: ???

 Raw data in this example is masked (xx xx xx…) for security purposes.
 When you read your own document, you will get its actual raw data here.

 ‘I’ – this option reads the EF.DG2 too.
-In this case only the facial image is extracted from the MRTD file and saved to the file which path and name you have entered.
-Image format is automatically detected and the file extension is set according to it.
+In this case, only the facial image is extracted from the MRTD file and saved to the file which path and name you have entered.
+The image format is automatically detected and the file extension is set according to it.
 There are two possible image file formats defined for this context: JPEG or JP2 (i.e. jpeg 2000).

 ‘D’ – this option reads any of the elementary data group (EF.DG) files from the MRTD and saves it to the binary file which path and name you have to enter when prompted.
 After this option is chosen you will be prompted for EF.DG index.
-Index can be from the range 1 to 16 (e.g. 1 for EF.DG1 and 14 for EF.DG14).
-Elementary file you wanted to read must be listed in the EF.COM data groups list.
+The index can be from the range 1 to 16 (e.g. 1 for EF.DG1 and 14 for EF.DG14).
+The elementary file you wanted to read must be listed in the EF.COM data groups list.

 To browse or download other software examples visit our Gitlab Software repository.

 For purchasing our devices, visit our official online store.

 Feel free to contact our technical support if you have any questions about our software examples.